CRD, Your Permanent Record, and Your Future

 You never saw that permanent record, and whatever was recorded in it probably did not have too much affect on your life.
 Now that you are in the securities industry, you have another permanent record – your CRD Report.
 And unlike your high school record, this permanent record can be seen by you, your customers, your competitors, and even criminals.

 Brokers are by now painfully aware of the damage that can be caused to them and their reputations by their own CRD Reports.
-Because of the agreements between the states and the NASD regarding the creation and use of the CRD system, once a discloseable event is recorded in CRD, it is disclosed, forever, to anyone who asks to see the report.
+Because of the agreements between the states and the NASD, now FINRA, regarding the creation and use of the CRD system, once a discloseable event is recorded in CRD, it is disclosed, forever, to anyone who asks to see the report.

 Until recently, while the permanency of the record was an issue, the disclosure requirement was not, since the reports were seen only by regulators and prospective employers.
 Then the NASD began making the reports available, in redacted form, to potential customers of a broker.
 That program expanded to making the redacted form of the report available to anyone who called a toll free number – customers, potential customers, lawyers, and the merely curious – like your nosy neighbor.